DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 # Cash-Stripped Bohemia: 2007-2009

-![Figure 2.
-People interested in renting a studio come listen to Jaap Draaisma during an open night.](media/image4.png)
+![People interested in renting a studio come listen to Jaap Draaisma during an open night.](media/image4.png)

 On the first of June 2007, the owner of the building, housing